Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Introduction

 \section{Introduction}

-Conditional densities models play a key role in uncertainty quantification.
+There has been growing interest in the AI community for precise uncertainty quantification (UQ), with conditional density models playing a key role in UQ in prediction and Bayesian inference.
 For instance, the conditional density $f(y|\x)$ of the response variable $y$ given features $\x$ can be used to build predictive regions for $y$, which are more informative than point predictions.
-Indeed, in prediction problems, $f$ provides a full account of the uncertainty in the outcome $y$ given new observations $\x$.
-Conditional densities are also central to Bayesian inference.
-A key component of Bayesian parameter inference is the posterior distribution $f(\theta|\x)$, which quantifies uncertainty about the parameters $\theta$ of interest after observing data $\x$.
-Often the posterior $f$ is not tractable, so computational methods such as Markov Chain Monte Carlo \citep{brooks2011handbook} are used to produce samples from an approximation of $f$ at the observed value of $\x$.
+Indeed, in prediction settings, $f$ provides a full account of the uncertainty in the outcome $y$ given new observations $\x$.
+Conditional densities are also central to Bayesian parameter inference, where the posterior distribution $f(\theta|\x)$ is key to quantifying uncertainty about the parameters $\theta$ of interest after observing data $\x$.

-Recently, a large body of work in machine learning has been developed for estimating conditional densities $f$ for all possible values of $\x$ (see \citealt{uria2014density,sohn2015generativecde, papamakarios2017maf, deisenroth2016gpcde} and references therein).
+Recently, a large body of work in machine learning has been developed for estimating conditional densities $f$ for all possible values of $\x$, or to generate predictions that follow the unknown conditional density (see \citealt{uria2014density,sohn2015generativecde, papamakarios2017maf, deisenroth2016gpcde, papamakarios2019normalizing} and references therein).
 With the advent of high-precision data and simulations, simulation-based inference (SBI; \cite{cranmer2020sbi}) has also played a growing role in disciplines ranging from physics, chemistry and engineering to the biological and social sciences.
-The latter SBI category includes both classical MCMC-based methods for approximating posteriors (e.g., ABC; \cite{sisson2018handbook}), as well as machine-learning based methods to learn an explicit surrogate model of the posterior \citep{marin2016abcrf, papamakarios2016snpea, lueckmann2017snpeb, chen2019gaussiancopula, izbicki2019abc, greenberg2019posterior}.
+The SBI category includes machine-learning based methods to learn an explicit surrogate model of the posterior \citep{marin2016abcrf, papamakarios2016snpea, lueckmann2017snpeb, chen2019gaussiancopula, izbicki2019abc, greenberg2019posterior}.

-Inevitably, any downstream analysis in Bayesian inference or predictive modeling will depend on the trustworthiness of the assumed conditional density model.
-Validating such models can be challenging, especially for a high-dimensional feature vector or mixed-type data $\x$.
-To date, we do not have a comprehensive and rigorous process of testing, for all possible values of $\x$, whether a conditional density model $\widehat f(y|\x)$ fits actually observed data, or equivalently (in the Bayesian framework) if an approximation $\widehat f(\theta|\x)$ of the posterior fits the true posterior given by the model.
+Inevitably, any downstream analysis in predictive modeling or Bayesian inference depends on the trustworthiness of the assumed conditional density model.
+Validating such models can be challenging, especially for high-dimensional or mixed-type data $\x$.
+There does not currently exist a comprehensive and rigorous set of diagnostics that describe, for all values of $\x$, the quality of fit of a conditional density model.